RichieRob/PredictionPerpsDocs/docs/LiquidityDiscussion.md

 ## Unified Liquidity

 Current designs isolate liquidity, e.g., USDC in one pool can't support another.

 Unified liquidity uses a single base-asset pool (e.g., USDC) as a counterparty for all markets, allocated only when trades execute.

 - No capital duplication across trading pairs.
 - Single USDC pool supports all asset trades.
 - Liquidity shared dynamically across markets.

-This eliminates idle capital, transforming liquidity into a system-wide asset.
-However, unification is asymmetrical: only the base asset (e.g., USDC) unifies, while counterparty assets remain market-specific.
+This eliminates idle USDC capital, transforming liquidity into a system-wide asset.

+However, this unification is asymmetrical: only the base asset (e.g., USDC) unifies, while counterparty assets remain market-specific.

 ---